 Our authorized stock consists of 500,000,000 shares of stock, par value \$0.001 per share, of which 450,000,000 shares are classified as common stock and 50,000,000 shares are classified as preferred stock.
-There is currently no market for our common stock, and we do not expect that a market for our shares will develop in the future.
-No stock has been authorized for issuance under any equity compensation plans.
-Under Maryland law, our stockholders generally will not be personally liable for our debts or obligations.
+There is currently no market for our common stock, and we do not expect that a market for our stockholders generally will not be personally liable for our debts or obligations.